Teens

 Next Previous

 All images and content must be the student’s own original work and free from copyright restrictions.
 This prompt is open to your creative and artistic interpretation and students may submit up to three distinct photographs.
-Winning photographs will be featured on the Jewish Museum's social media platforms, and will also receive an American Express gift card.
-Please use this form to submit your photograph by January 10, 2025.
+Winning photographs will be featured on the Jewish Museum's social media platforms and winners will also receive an American Express gift card.
+Please use this form to submit your photograph by May 9, 2025.

-Read about the previous Teen Photo Contest: Time and Tradition, and view the winner's photograph and artist statements in this story on the Jewish Museum's Medium blog.
+Read about a previous Teen Photo Contest: Time and Tradition, and view the winner's photograph and artist statements in this story on the Jewish Museum's Medium blog.
+News about the winners of the fall photo contest will be posted soon.